Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/unity_viz.md

 > Note that only certain visualizer classes will save changes during runtime.
 Read more about the visualizer base classes TEMP LINK [here]().

-- In the Inspector, select the dropdown for `Color Mode.` These settings select what value corresponds to the point's colors--distance from the sensor, intensity of the reading, or angle of the reading.
+- In the Inspector, select the dropdown for `Color Mode`.
+These settings select what value corresponds to the point's colors--distance from the sensor, intensity of the reading, or angle of the reading.
 Change the value between `Distance` and `Angle` and see how the point colors change.

     You can also modify the `Point Radius` to change the size of each drawn point.